 Mark Hill QC has written or contributed to the following publications.
 He is consultant editor of the Ecclesiastical Law Journal, and a member of the Editorial Board of the Oxford Journal of Law and Religion.

-- Ecclesiastical Law Third edition (Oxford University Press, 2007)
+- Ecclesiastical Law Fourth edition (Oxford University Press, 2018)

 - Faithful Discipleship: Clergy Discipline in Anglican and Roman Catholic Canon Law (Centre for Law and Religion, Cardiff University, 2001)